Ibrahim Zakzaky: Detention and ordered release

-According to the judgment of the high court of Nigeria on 2 December 2016, Ibrahim Yaqoub El Zakzaky was ordered to be released from Department of State Services (similar to the US FBI detention) into police custody within 45 days.
+According to the judgment of the high court of Nigeria on 2 December 2016, Ibraheem Yaqoub El Zakzaky was ordered to be released from Department of State Services into police custody within 45 days.
 El Zakzaky and his wife were to be paid the sum of 50 million Naira ($164,052) in compensation.
 The judge announced that the justification of "holding him for his own protection" is not sufficient.

 On 16 January 2017, Amnesty International demanded that the "Nigerian authorities must immediately comply with a High Court order and release Ibraheem El-Zakzaky and his wife from detention."

 On 13 January 2018, Zakzaky, detained at an unknown location without charges since December 2015, made a short public appearance, his first in two years, being allowed to see his doctor.
-Since 2014, Zakzaky was held captive by Nigerian federal government and Kaduna State government for criminal charges, since then, many of his followers make a protest in all the state for his release. the act of detaining zakzaky long time without being judged was said to be against the law of the federation.
+Since 2014, Zakzaky is being held captive by the Nigerian federal government and Kaduna State government for criminal charges.
+Since then, many of his followers stage protests for his release.
+The act of detaining Zakzaky without trial was said to be against the law of the federation.

 2019 clashes

-On 22 January 2019, Zakzaky and his wife, Zeenat head to the Kaduna High Court for hearing on the bail application.
-They were guarded by heavily armed operatives as they made their way into the court.
+On 22 January 2019, Zakzaky and his wife, Zeenat went to Kaduna High Court for a hearing on a bail application.
+They were guarded by heavily armed guards as they made their way into the court.